dhth/hours/README.md

   today:     for today's report
   yest:      for yesterday's report
   3d:        for a report on the last 3 days (default)
-  week:      for a report on the last 7 days
+  week:      for a report on the current week
-  date:      for a report on a specific date (eg. "2024/06/08")
+  date:      for a report for a specific date (eg. "2024/06/08")
-  range:     for a report on a date range (eg. "2024/06/08...2024/06/12")
+  range:     for a report for a date range (eg. "2024/06/08...2024/06/12")

 Note: If a task log continues past midnight in your local timezone, it will be reported on the day it ends.

+Usage:
+  hours report [flags]

 Flags:
-  -a, --agg     whether to aggregate data by task in report -p, --plain   whether to output report without any formatting
+  -a, --agg     whether to aggregate data by task for each day in report -p, --plain   whether to output report without any formatting
 ```